jsun2010xyl/SimpleAndroidApp/README.md

 I add comments to most lines of code.
 I recorded a short video of the app running on Android Emulator.
 Please see .
+For the next step, I will test it on my phone and record another video.
+And I will work on the UI to make it more user-friendly.
 If you have any question, please email me at jsun2010@gmail.com.